sfzinstruments/jlearman.jRhodes3c/README.md

 The samples were recorded around 2006, from a Rhodes I had bought new in 1978.
 The samples were recorded directly from the harp connector, with EQ applied to give the tone I usually used, enhancing the bell-like quality and carving out low mids.
-Two control files are provided; one is the original mono, and the other "stereo" has a stereo image added by applying a 2 cent pitch shift using mid-side technique (so the effect cancels completely to the mono, when summed to mono.)
+THree SFZ control files are provided; one is the original mono, another "stereo" has a stereo image added by applying a 2 cent pitch shift using mid-side technique (so the effect cancels completely to the mono, when summed to mono), and the third has both on different MIDI programs.
 Noise was removed from the samples using CoolEdit 96.
-The samples were recorded around 2006, and I no longer have the piano.

 Samples in this set were looped to reduce memory footprint.
 For full-length unlooped samples, see jRhodes3d.